cjerzak/strategize-software/README.md

-# `strategize: An R package for discovering optimal treatment strategies in high-dimensional data.
+# `strategize`: An R package for discovering optimal treatment strategies in high-dimensional data

 Software for implementing optimal stochastic intervention analysis.
 Current implementation handles conjoint data from experiments.
 Future implementation may also include text, network, and/or time series, with observational data also potentially allowed as well.
 ABC.